MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 - *The share action was not necessary when AI Builder was in preview.
 What happened?*

 We added this additional step to help with privacy concerns, and to allow a model to be built within environment without fear of leakage.

+- *Can I allow other users to edit my model?*

+ Yes, it requires an administrator to go through advanced settings of your organization, select your AI Model and share it with other users with write, append privileges.

+- *The owner of a model has left the company.
+How can we allow non admin users to edit this model?*

+ You need to reassign this model to another user.
+Reassign means changing ownership in the advanced settings of your organization in AI Builder.
+You also need to give  access to data used to train the model.

+- *Can I disable this Sharing feature for AI Model Makers and only allow Administrators to perform it?*

+Yes, as administrator you can create in advanced settings of your organization a security role where Share privilege is disabled on "AI Model" custom entity and gives AI Model makers this role.